saltysoup/data-engineering/Module-1_Ingestion/README.md

 7. Select the ETL job created and selection **Action** -> **Run Job**.

+8. Select the ETL job and view the job history

-8. Once complete, go to the **S3** service, select the analysis bucket, and analyze the contents of each folder.
+9. Once the job completes, go to the **S3** service, select the analysis bucket, and analyze the contents of each folder.
 You should see files that have been created.

 </details>